modernben/forge-docs/1.0/accounts/your-account.md

 ### Securing Your Account With Two Factor Authentication

 You may add additional security to your user account by setting up Two Factor Authentication (2FA) via Forge's [Authentication dashboard](https://forge.laravel.com/user-profile/authentication).
-Once you enable 2FA, please remember to scan the 2FA barcode into your authentication app, such as <a href="https://support.google.com/accounts/answer/1066447">Google Authenticator</a>.
+Once you enable 2FA, please remember to scan the 2FA barcode into your authentication app, such as [Google Authenticator](https://support.google.com/accounts/answer/1066447).

 When enabling 2FA, Forge will display: